Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 ## Getting to the money
-> OBJECTIVE:
+OBJECTIVE:
-> Access adminstrative console.
+- Access adminstrative console.
 The page contains text "you've found the secret page".
-> Exploit the vulnerability through the web interface, without looking at the source code.
+- Exploit the vulnerability through the web interface, without looking at the source code.
-> Once you've hacked it, fix the vulnerability in code.
+- Once you've hacked it, fix the vulnerability in code.
-> Happy hacking!

 On the web page, there's an option to create an account, so I thought might as well, it might lead us somewhere.